CableDorado2/IkemenGO-GameModes-Tweaks/external/mods/scorechallenge/README.md

 # Score Challenge Mode Tweaks (I.K.E.M.E.N.
 GO Module)

-Add the following Personal Improvements for [K4thos Score Challenge Module](https://github.com/ikemen-engine/modules/tree/main/external/mods/scorechallenge):
+Add the following Personal Improvements for [K4thos Score Challenge Module](https://github.com/ikemen-engine/modules/tree/main/external/mods/scorechallenge) to make it more faithful to [Super Street Fighter II: The New Challengers (Sega Mega Drive)](https://www.youtube.com/watch?v=DE3n0q81S34&list=PLTb7Uia5Yj_Sa9s4uByN4qM7XdS4XJ0gk) which it is based on:

 - Enables the "Here Comes a New Challenger" Intermission
+- Set 1 Round to Win
+- Set 50 Seconds to Round Time
-- Score Record now is Saved in Ranking only if player wins
+- Score Record now is Saved in Ranking only if player wins (MISSING)
 - Adds Co-Op and Netplay Variant

 > [!NOTE]